How to Force Users to Sign Into Microsoft Edge on Windows 11

 Here’s how to do it.

-Remember to back up your registry before making any changes or create a System Restore point as a precaution.
+Before you make any changes, it’s a good idea to back up your registry or create a System Restore point.

 ComputerHKEY_LOCAL_MACHINESOFTWAREPoliciesMicrosoftEdge

-Right-click Edge > New > DWORD (32-bit) Value and name the new DWORD BrowserSignin.
+Right-click on Edge, then select New > DWORD (32-bit) Value, and name the new DWORD ‘BrowserSignin’.

 Double-click and open the BrowserSignin name and set the value to 2 to force all users to sign into Edge.